EllisTheEllice/raspi-alarm/README.md

 - [Install raspi camera with GUI](https://projects.raspberrypi.org/en/projects/getting-started-with-picamera/4)
 - [Install raspi camera without GUI](https://www.raspberrypi.org/documentation/configuration/camera.md)

-## Setting up the raspberry radio module<a name="radio"></a>
-To switch on lights in an event of suspicious movement, we need radio-controllable plugs and radio sender for raspberry pi.
-[This page](https://www.instructables.com/id/Super-Simple-Raspberry-Pi-433MHz-Home-Automation/) explains how to set it up on the raspberry (Step 4).

 ## Setting up the raspberry<a name="raspberry"></a>

 - Wifi connection